Intel-bigdata/SSM/docs/enable-kerberos.md

 ```
 Note: replace the hostname with the hostname of the smart server

 ### 2.2 Add smartagent Kerberos principals to database and export it to keytabs.
-Please create principals for each agents.
+Please create principals for each agent.
 ```
 kadmin.local:addprinc -randkey smartagent/{hostname}
 kadmin.local:xst -k /xxx/xxx/smartagent-{hostname}.keytab smartagent/{hostname}